Evaluating Large Language Models on Spatial Tasks: A Multi-Task Benchmarking Study: Results and Analysis

 \subsection{Example analysis}

-When tasked with "creating a Mapbox map link that shows a standard view of downtown San Francisco" we found that both gpt-4o and gpt-4-turbo-2024-04-09 accurately captured the semantic essence of the task and successfully returned a Mapbox map link of downtown San Francisco.
-However, there was a difference in how each model determined the specific location of "downtown San Francisco": gpt-4-turbo-2024-04-09 chose the New Conservatory Theatre Center, while gpt-4o selected the San Francisco Museum of Modern Art as the map center.
-Although both models scored 2 points for this task, this difference highlights the subtle variations in how different models understand real-world scenarios.
+When tasked with ``creating a Mapbox map link displaying the standard view of downtown San Francisco", we found that both gpt-4o and gpt-4-turbo-2024-04-09 accurately captured the semantic essence of the task and successfully returned a Mapbox link showing downtown San Francisco.
+However, each model displayed significant differences in their semantic understanding when determining the specific location of ``downtown San Francisco".
+This difference was not only reflected in the selection of the map's central point but also highlighted the models' differing interpretations of geographic concepts and urban space (see Figure \ref{figure-7}).
+Specifically, gpt-4-turbo-2024-04-09 selected a central point near the Herbst Theatre, located in the cultural and governmental area of downtown, close to the famous Civic Center.
+In contrast, gpt-4o centered the map on the San Francisco Museum of Modern Art (SFMOMA), a location closer to the Financial District and Union Square, representing a downtown area with a more commercial and artistic atmosphere.
+Although both models received perfect scores on the task, they exhibited subtle yet interesting differences in their understanding of ``downtown".
+This difference highlights the complexity of LLMs in handling geographic and spatial concepts: different models, based on their training data and internal representations, may generate slightly different spatial interpretations of the same geographic concept.
+This finding not only demonstrates the fine-grained nature of semantic understanding in models but also serves as a reminder that when evaluating language model performance, attention must be given to their ability to handle complex, ambiguous concepts with nuance.